 How to post silently

-When creating or editing the applicable content types, outlined in the What content can I post silently? section above, you can choose to publish the content with or without updates, as shown in the dialog below.
+When creating and editing discussions, questions, ideas, and custom Post Types, you can choose to publish with or without updates, as shown in the dialog below.

 Choose the option appropriate for your needs: